sebasalas/citrixauth/README.md

 1. **macOS** with support for AppleScript and `expect`.

+    - AppleScript can be executed via the `osascript` command, which should be available by default.
+    - Make sure both `osascript` and `expect` are available in your terminal by running:

+     ```bash
+     which osascript
+     which expect
+     ```

 2. **Install and configure `stoken` for OTP generation:**

    `stoken` is used to generate the temporary one-time password (OTP) for authentication.
 Follow these steps: